PREV NEXT

 Filmstrip

-A filmstrip is a sequence of photographic stills on unmounted celluloid film—typically 35 mm or 16 mm with sprocket holes.
-The images are from life or from artwork that includes text, cartoons or illustrations.
+A filmstrip is a sequence of photographic stills on unmounted celluloid film—typically 35 mm or 16 mm with or without sprocket holes.
+The images are from photographs from life or of artwork that may include text, cartoons or illustrations.
 The first filmstrips were produced on 55 mm film around 1918 by the Underwoods of New York.
 Production was soon taken over by the Stillfilm Company.
 The familiar 35 mm filmstrip emerged in the mid-1920s.

 • Still Film